 - Some fennec foxes were observed to bury prey for later use.

-- In captivity, they are fed with meat, various fruits and vegetables, mice, and insects.
+- In captivity, they are fed meat, various fruits and vegetables, mice, and insects.

 Fennec Foxes Prey